shug7626/4YP_Code/README.md

-# 4YP_Code
+# 4YP Code
-This git repo is for the storage and tracking of developing simulations of photovoltaic solar cells using MATLAB.
+This git repo is for the storage and tracking of the development of a MATLAB program to simulate photovoltaic solar cells.

 ## Initial Simulations
-Initial simulations, including a basic ideal simulation can be found in the InitialSimulations folder.
+Initial simulations, including a basic ideal simulation (IdealSimulation.m) and non-ideal simulation (ParasiticResistanceSimulation.m) can be found in the InitialSimulations folder.